jonlpersson/ed-latimore/site/_posts/2023-02-03-should-you-major-in-physics.md

 It’s true that all professors are not gifted physics teachers but looking at your academic career this way is the same as an artist saying people don’t like my art because they don’t “get it.”

-Humans reach goals when we can see a path for achievement and believe that achievement is possible for you.[^1] If you believe the homework sets are beyond you, your professors don’t care, or are out to get you, you’ll likely become a self-fulfilling prophecy.
+Humans reach goals when we can see a path for achievement and believe that achievement is possible for you.<sup><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> If you believe the homework sets are beyond you, your professors don’t care, or are out to get you, you’ll likely become a self-fulfilling prophecy.

-Read my article on how to [get things done even when you lack motivation](https://edlatimore.com/lack-of-motivation/).

-### 4. You’re uncomfortable with its broad nature
+### 4\.
+You’re uncomfortable with its broad nature

 You’ll need creativity to apply your physics degree to your desired career path.